Intent(k) receives eligible census data from Eligibility(k). Open Eligibility(k), run eligibility, then click "Intent(k)" to send data here.

 💡

-How Intent(k) uses this: Your selections in Steps 2-3 determine which plan type applies.
+How Intent(k) uses this: Your goal and sub-option selection determines which plan type applies.
 A Safe Harbor match + cross-tested profit sharing creates the "Owner Maximizer" design.
 Design(k) Pro will model exact costs and contribution allocations based on your census data.
-Use the Templates sidebar card to quickly load a pre-built configuration for any of these plan types.
+Each sub-option in the goal selection maps to a specific plan type and configuration.

 📖Help Center